Eceptonsu/CPSC_583_Final_Project_KG/README.md

 ## Project Overview
 Our project can be devided into three main part:

-1. Traditional GNN methods' effectiveness and limits on tackling link prediction tasks on complex heterogeneous KGs.
+1. Traditional GNN methods' on tackling link prediction tasks on complex heterogeneous KGs.
-2. More cutting-edge methods such as KG Embeddings and ensemble learning to attempt the same link prediction tasks.
+2. More cutting-edge methods (KG Embeddings / ensemble learning) for the same link prediction tasks.
-3. Genetic Algorithm.
+4. Genetic Algorithm.

 ## Dependencies
 Please first select a version and install torch with CUDA